isidore/MobProgrammingBook/manuscript/01_Introduction.md

 ## Beginner mode

 In the beginning follow each step very specifically.
 Some of them will seem weird, counterintuitive or just wrong.
 Don't worry about that yet.
-While many people need 20-40 iterations in this mode, before they are ready to advance.
-We highly suggest you do a minimum of five times before advancing.
+Many people need 20-40 iterations in this mode before they are ready to advance.
+You may need less.
+However, we suggest you do a minimum of five times before advancing.
 This will give you a foundation to build on.

 ## Intermediate mode